NickLucche/stable-diffusion-nvidia-docker/README.md

 `docker run --name stable-diffusion --gpus all -it -e TOKEN=<YOUR_TOKEN> -p 7860:7860 nicklucche/stable-diffusion`

 the *first time* you run it, as it will download the model weights (can take a few minutes to do so) and store them on disk (as long as you don't delete the container).
-Then you can simply do `docker stop stable-diffusion` to stop the container and `docker start stable-diffusion` to bring it back up.
+Then you can simply do `docker stop stable-diffusion` to stop the container and `docker start stable-diffusion` to bring it back up whenever you need.

 Once the init phase is finished a message will pop-up in your terminal (`docker logs stable-diffusion`) and you should be able to head to http://localhost:7860/ in your favorite browser and see something like this: